 The College Tutor is the RCPCH representative in the NHS Trust.
 Each Tutor has a duty to keep up to date with our standards in education and training, new educational initiatives and changes to the curriculum, examinations and assessments.

-Find out what a College Tutor does, including the appointment process, upcoming Tutor events and how to notify us of a change in Tutor.
+Find out what a College Tutor does, including the appointment process and how to notify us of a change in Tutor.

 These are available on our region page - see list of regions